Texas-Robotics-Academy/markdown/in_person/programming_decisions.md

   cin >> option;

   switch (option) {
-    case 0: // if the option is 0
-        cout << “You get to go to Disney Land!” << endl;
+    case 0: // if the variable is equal to 0 cout << “You get to go to Disney Land!” << endl;
         break;
-    case 1: // if the option is 1
-        cout << “You get to go to Universal Studios!” << endl;
+    case 1: // if the variable equal to is 1 cout << “You get to go to Universal Studios!” << endl;
         break;
-    // Have as many cases as you want
+    // default is kind of like the else statement—it occurs if all previous statements were skipped over
     default:
         cout << “You don’t get to go on vacation right now, sorry!” << endl;
         break;